WolfWare-Technology/StakeMaster/README.md

 Furthermore, by applying your cookie credentials, you understand that this is sensitive information of your Stake-Account.
 This data will only be stored in the local config file of the software found under:
 `/Appdata/Local/WolfWare-Technology/Stake-Master.../[version]/user.config`

 These cookie settings allow the bot to perform bets, so every person with this data would be able to perform requests using your credentials.
-Please keep them secret and don't use the software if you think this could harm you.
+Please keep them a secret and don't use the software if you think this could harm you.

 If you have any questions regarding the security of your data or any functions of the software, feel free to visit our Discord mentioned above for help.